Groups demand answers after Iranians say they were detained

 He said border wait times increased to an average of two hours Saturday evening at Blaine, Washington, because of increased traffic and reduced staffing because of the holiday season.

+Jayapal and others rejected the assertion that low staffing levels had anything to do with the singling out of Iranian or Iranian-American families.
+She suggested the Department of Homeland Security, which includes Customs and Border Protection, was lying.

+“DHS was the same agency that denied family separations were happening” on the southern border, she noted.

-Washington Gov. Jay Inslee, a Democrat, tweeted Sunday that his office was trying to speak with people who experienced problems at the border crossing and was asking federal government officials for more information.
+Washington Gov. Jay Inslee, a Democrat, tweeted Sunday that his office was trying to speak with people who experienced problems and was asking federal government officials for more information.

-Rep. Pramila Jayapal, D-Wash., said she was also seeking answers.
-She planned a meeting Monday with Iranian-American community leaders in Seattle.

 Jorge Baron, executive director of the Northwest Immigrant Rights Project, said he went to the border crossing at Blaine on Sunday in response to the reports.
 He tweeted that he spoke with one legal permanent resident of the U.S. who was detained for 11 hours overnight in “secondary screening” along with about 40 other people who had been born in Iran.